Vanguard Short-Term Corporate Bond Index Fund ETF Shares (NASDAQ:VCSH) Raises Dividend to $0.11 Per Share

 Vanguard Short-Term Corporate Bond Index Fund ETF Shares (NASDAQ:VCSH) declared a monthly dividend on Friday, July 30th, Zacks reports.
-Investors of record on Tuesday, August 3rd will be given a dividend of 0.108 per share on Thursday, August 5th.
-This represents a $1.30 annualized dividend and a yield of 1.56%.
+Stockholders of record on Tuesday, August 3rd will be paid a dividend of 0.108 per share on Thursday, August 5th.
+This represents a $1.30 annualized dividend and a dividend yield of 1.56%.
 The ex-dividend date is Monday, August 2nd.
-This is a boost from Vanguard Short-Term Corporate Bond Index Fund ETF Shares’s previous monthly dividend of $0.10.
+This is a positive change from Vanguard Short-Term Corporate Bond Index Fund ETF Shares’s previous monthly dividend of $0.10.

 Receive News & Ratings for Vanguard Short-Term Corporate Bond Index Fund ETF Shares Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Vanguard Short-Term Corporate Bond Index Fund ETF Shares and related companies with MarketBeat.com's FREE daily email newsletter.